1 March 2026

 • the effect of each level is therefore a random variable

-• the essential parameters we estimate are not the effect of each level, but the mean and variance of the distribution.
+• the essential parameters we estimate are not the effect of each level, but the variance of the distribution.

 Is this a random effect?